jupyterlab/jupyter-collaboration/docs/source/about-rtc/algorithms.md

 ## Others

-We list here other algorithms in the broader `distributed computing` domain.
+We list here other algorithms in the broader `Distributed Computing` domain.

 **Paxos**